mbarker84/humane-web-manifesto/src/sections/03-manifesto.md

 ### Transparent

 The motivations and intent of a website should be made clear to the people using it.
-It should be easy to find out who owns, funds, and creates content for a website.
+It should be easy to find out who owns, funds, and creates content for a website, when that information is in the public interest.

 ### Independent